• Skip to primary navigation

 More pesto recipes

-If spicy isn't your thing, yet you love a good plant based pesto, I've got some other recipes for you to try:
+If spicy isn’t your thing, yet you love a good plant-based pesto, I’ve got some other recipes for you to try:

-Who knew pesto could be so versatile?!
-Seriously though, if you can't use a certain kind of nut or seed mentioned in these recipes, mix + match until you find a winning combo for your dish.
-And don't forget to leave a rating + review on this recipe once you've tried it!
-I'd love to know if this cilantro pesto was a winner for you.
+Who knew this sauce could be so versatile?!
+Seriously though, if you can’t use a certain kind of nut or seed mentioned in these recipes, mix + match until you find a winning combo for your dish.

 Cilantro Pesto Recipe